jdav-freiburg/locker/software/README.md

 1. Install [poetry](https://python-poetry.org/) on your machine
 2. Install sytem dependencies: `apt install python3-pyscard libpcsclite-dev pcscd`
+3. Depending on your system it might be necessary to install the `swig` package for building the python dependencies
-3. Install all python dependencies with `poetry install` or `just install`
+4. Install all python dependencies with `poetry install` or `just install`
+5. Start developing

 Launching the project: take a look at the [justfile](justfile).
 Run `just run-seil` to run the application for the upper locker locally